newt0/defaimint/pitch/elevenlabs-script.md

 ### 🧠 TECH: Built on Solana

-“NFT = AI Agent” isn’t just a concept.
+“NFT = AI-agent” isn’t just a concept.
 It’s real — and only possible on Solana.

-**Metaplex Execute** gives each NFT its own private key.
+**Metaplex-Execute** gives each NFT its own private key.
-**Solana Agent Kit v2** is the best dev toolkit for crypto-native AI.
+**Solana-Agent-Kit-v2** is the best dev toolkit for crypto-native Ay-Eye.

 DeFAI-Mint isn’t portable.
 It’s Solana-native by design.

 ### 🎯 VISION

-Today, DeFi and AI is a privilege — not a public good.
+Today, DeFi and Ay-Eye is a privilege — not a public good.

 Our mission?
 To flatten access.